jdh8/wbridge5.book/partnership/major/forcing-2/README.md

 semiforcing 1NT, i.e. 13~14 HCP and usually 5-3=3=2.
 Nevertheless, under this
 circumstance, 1♥ opener's best distribution for responder to bid 2♦ is 4=5=3=1, so 1 fewer point is needed.

+### 2♥ vs SJS 3♥ ###
+Both of them are unlimited.
+There are strict criteria on 3♥ because it consumes too much space.
+With 17+ points and 5+ hearts, bid 2♥ unless there are 7+ hearts and 0~2 spades.